dellamina/tomcat-notify/readme.md

 # tomcat-notify
-This is a simple package to reduce general Tomcat output to only what metters for you.
+This is a simple package to reduce general Tomcat output to only what you care about.

 Its behavior is based on some rules `./src/Rules.js`, from color logging in console to desktop notification.